 What is Leaky Gut Syndrome & how can CBD affect it?

 It is said that all disease begins in the gut.
-Nonetheless, science struggles to understand the relationship between gut health and many malaises.
+Nonetheless, science struggles to understand the relationship between gut health and many maladies.
 In addition, studies show that almost every second person visiting the doctors due to gut issues has very vague complaints.
+So what exactly is Leaky Gut Syndrome?

-They may complain about mild abdominal discomfort, bloating, constipation, diarrhea, headaches, fatigues, sleep issues, and yet these individuals might be relatively healthy.
+They may complain about mild abdominal discomfort, bloating, constipation, diarrhea, headaches, fatigue, and sleep issues, and yet these individuals might be relatively healthy.

 What is Leaky Gut Syndrome?